 This day hike packing list will also come in handy when you are planning for a trip that includes hiking.
 Whether you’re packing for a USA road trip or you are doing a Europe bucket list trip that includes hiking, this post has all the basics that you need.

+This post contains affiliate links.
 When you purchase a product through our links, we may earn a commission.
-There is no extra cost to you – and it allows us to provide free gear and travel guides to our readers.
+There is no extra cost to you.
 You can read our full advertising disclosure here.

 What to Pack for a Day Hike: The Ten Essentials of Hiking